open-cogsci/osdoc/content/pages/tutorials/beginner.md

 - has N subjects

-See also %DesignScreencast for an explanation of the logic and design of the experiment.
+See also %DesignScreencast for an explanation of the logic and design of the experiment:

 %--